We Believe

-Our work is dedicated to the men and women who “power the future” through their hard work, sweat, determination and grit.
+America is blessed with abundant and reliable energy sources that have been the lifeblood of our national advancement and prosperity.
+With so many loud voices in the energy conversation, ours will highlight truth, unmask agendas, expose hypocrisy, and reduce hyperbole.
+Our work is dedicated to the men and women who “power the future” through their hard work, sweat, determination, and grit.
 Every time we turn on a light or start up our car, whether consciously or not, we are acknowledging your labor and we say thank you.

 Larry Behrens

-Larry Behrens brings over 20 years of state government and communications expertise to Power The Future.
-He has appeared on Fox News, Newsmax and One America News with his writing featured in ZeroHedge, The Daily Wire and the Washington Times.
+Larry Behrens brings over 20 years of state government and communications expertise to Power the Future.
+He has appeared on Fox News, Newsmax, and One America News with his writing featured in ZeroHedge, The Daily Wire and the Washington Times.
 He is also the author of the book, “Sabotage: How Joe Biden Surrendered American Energy Independence.”

 We share information on the energy industry with the public and the press, highlighting the amazing work energy workers do to power our nation.
 We call attention to the misinformed activists who tarnish their names and point out the consequences on local communities that result when energy jobs are lost.
 We are the missing voice in the national conversation on energy, focusing on the big questions that will determine our energy future.